 Ceremonially Clean and Unclean Animals 1

-They chew the cud but do not have split hooves, so they are ceremonially unclean for you.
+that have split hooves or that chew the cud, but not both.
+The camel chews the cud but does not have split hooves, so it is ceremonially unclean for you.

 ravens of all kinds,